revaturelabs/interviewquestions/Java/Java Basics/Java Setup.md

  <details>
       <summary> <b> Show Answer </b></summary>

-- JDK means Java Development Kit that contains JRE and developments tools like compilers and debuggers which are usefull for developing the applications.
+- JDK stands for **J**ava **D**evelopment **K**it that contains JRE and developments tools like compilers and debuggers which are useful for developing java applications.
-- By the use of compiler the java .java is converted into .class file.
+- For instance, JDK contains `javac` i.e., java compiler helps us to compiles java source file `MyPrg.java` and generates the class file `MyPrg.class`.

  </details>